gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 </model>
 ~~~

-#### Alternatives considered
+##### 3.1.1 Alternatives considered

-It was considered to not use any scoping at all, such that any frame could
+One alternative was to not use any scoping at all, such that any frame could
 be referenced by name from any other part of the world.
 This would make naming conflicts much more common as you could not include
 two copies of the same model in a world without giving unique names to the